 Orange Bus: Offer shuttle service from Noi Bai International Airport.

-Green Bus: Only runs in the inner city, connects passengers to routes on major streets.
+Green Bus: Only runs in the inner city and connects passengers to routes on major streets.

 Red – Yellow Bus: The most popular type of buses in Hanoi, connects the city and the suburbs, offers intercity services.

-Bus assistants might not announce the name of the next stop, so tell the bus driver and assistant in advance to make sure that you get off at the right destination.
+Bus assistants might not announce the name of the next stop, so tell the bus driver and assistant in advance to ensure that you get off at the right destination.

-Watch-out: Hanoi streets can be very busy during certain hours, be sure to check both ways before getting on or off a bus.
+Watch out: Hanoi streets can be very busy during certain hours.
+Be sure to check both ways before getting on or off a bus.
 You get on from the front door and get off from the back door.
-However, some older buses may have broken doors, so you should get on/off through either door which opens.
+However, some older buses may have broken doors, so you should get on/off through either door that opens.

-Stay Alert: Be aware of pickpockets and scams on the bus or at the bus station.
+Stay Alert: Be aware of pickpockets and scams on or at the bus station.
 Put all of your belongings in your backpack and keep it within your sight.

-Hold on to the Handle Strap: Buses in Hanoi have a handful of seats, so most of the time, you’ll find yourself standing.
-Grab the handle straps tightly, since the drivers are likely to break unexpectedly.
+Hold on to the Handle Strap: Buses in Hanoi have a handful of seats, so you’ll usually find yourself standing.
+Grab the handle straps tightly since the drivers are likely to break unexpectedly.

-Be Polite: Acknowledge common bus etiquettes, such as prioritize seats for pregnant women, children and elderly people.
+Be Polite: Acknowledge common bus etiquette, such as prioritizing seats for pregnant women, children, and elderly people.

 Look for bus tickets online to travel outside of Hanoi: